ng-vu/gitbook-plugin-my-navigator/README.md

 # neo-navigator

 This plugin will add a `table of content` navigator on the right top of each page, and a `return to top` button without smart-phone or tablet.
+Customized for personal usage.

-It is based on https://github.com/zhangzq/gitbook-plugin-navigator, fix the gitbook compatibility.
+It is based on [gitbook-plugin-neo-navigator](https://github.com/morizyun/gitbook-plugin-neo-navigator), which is based on [gitbook-plugin-navigator](https://github.com/zhangzq/gitbook-plugin-navigator).

 ## Demo